TimothyByrd/ChaosHelper/README.md

 it will hihglight them in two different sales.
 It defaults to false, because the extra vendor trips waste time.

+`ignoreMaxSets` causes the specified item classes to ignore the `maxSets` setting.
+For example, setting `ignoreMaxSets` to "Rings,Amulets,Belts" when `maxSets` is 12, will cause the filter to keep highlighting rings, amulets and belts even when there are 12 or more of them in the stash tab.
+Possible item classes are BodyArmours, Helmets, Gloves, Boots, OneHandWeapons, Belts, Amulets, and Rings

+`ignoreMaxIlvl` causes the specified item classes to ignore the `maxIlvl` setting, if it is set.
+For example, setting `ignoreMaxIlvl` to "Rings,Amulets,Belts" when `maxIlvl` is 74 will cause the filter to keep highlighting rings, amulets and belts at higher ilvls.
+Possible item classes are BodyArmours, Helmets, Gloves, Boots, OneHandWeapons, Belts, Amulets, and Rings

 `highlightItemsHotkey`, `showJunkItemsHotkey`, `forceUpdateHotkey`, `characterCheckHotkey` and `testModeHotkey` can be set to enable global hotkeys to execute ChaosHelper commands.
 If not defined, the hotkeys are not enabled.
 See "Commands and hotkeys" for more info.

 `includeInventoryOnForce` (false) will cause items in the character's inventory to be included when a force update command is executed.
-It is useful for when a Keepers of the Trove pack gives you all the gloves you need.
+It ought to be useful for when a Keepers of the Trove pack gives you all the gloves you need, but it depends on your inventory on the website having been updated, and there's a bit of a lag for that.

 `clientTxt` defines where to find the PoE client.txt log file, which the tool uses to track zone changes.
 The tool tries to auto-determine this, but if Path of Exile was installed to a custom folder,